Export to Overleaf LaTeX

 Settings

-In the Compiler popup, select the latest release year available to make sure you use the latest LaTeX.
-(Overleaf adds the new TeXLive release c.4–6 months after the distribution released.
-If reusing an old project, it pays to check and updated to the latest compiler
+3. In the Compiler popup, select the latest release year available to make sure you use the latest LaTeX.
+Overleaf adds the new TeXLive release circa 4–6 months after the distribution released.
+If reusing an old project, it pays to check and updated to the latest compiler available.

 Export from Author